Overview

 Solution

-The final system allows a single emissions source to support multiple scope category and emissions factor pairs.
-This gives users the flexibility to calculate market-based and location-based emission without extra work.
+The final system allows a single emissions source to support multiple scope category and emissions factor pairs, enabling users to calculate both market-based and location-based emissions without duplicating data.

 • Bulk editing tools to apply multiple factor/scope pairs across groups of emissions sources

-• Default configurations by commodity to streamline new source creation and reduce repetitive setup
+• Default configurations by commodity to streamline setup and reduce repetitive work

 Previous